atsheehan/curriculum/lessons/evening-oo-brussels-sprouts-validator/evening-oo-brussels-sprouts-validator.md

 Update your code from last evening to include class methods that check for the following:

-* Implement an instance method in your `Ingredient` class that helps check whether an ingredient is valid (i.e., contains only one of the above ingredient names)?
+* Implement an instance method in your `Ingredient` class that helps check whether an ingredient is valid (i.e., contains only the ingredient names above)?
-* Write an `Recipe` instance method that returns `true` or `false` dependent on whether or not your client can have that particular dish.
+* Write a `Recipe` instance method that returns `true` or `false` dependent on whether or not your client can have that particular dish.
 * What if your input to your `Ingredient` class comes in a different format?
 Write an `Ingredient` class method called `parse` which takes in a string that will look like `47 lb(s) Brussels sprouts` or `5 tspn(s) milk` and generates a variable of the `Ingredient` class in the right format.

 ###Output